devnewton/rfm/docs/new/yab.md

 Yab uses SQLite3 to store posts.
 It only stores the most recent posts (200 by default) just to be able to serve them again if server restarts, nothing is archived.

-The client (aka [coincoin](../ontology/coincoin.md)) is written in pure Javascript/CSS3 and relies on no external library.
+The client (aka [coincoin](../ontology/coincoin.md)) is written in pure Javascript/CSS3, it relies on no external library (and preferably never will).
 It’s tested on the latest Firefox and Chromium and known to be incomaptible with Internet Explorer.
 Touchpad support is not implemented but it may be done in the future.

+## Authentication

+Any visitor can post to the tribune but one can identify, to "sign" its posts, if he want to.

+Yab uses a very simple cookie authentication : every visitor is given a unique visitor id, he can associate a username of its choice (and some other profile data).

+The visitor id isn’t stored on the server (only a hash), so losing the cookie means losing the related identity.
+In other terms, there is no way to recover it, using a password or some other method.
+It may be an evolution but it’s not a priority.
+If a user wants to use the same identity from different terminals he has to manually copy the cookie by himself.

+By default the visitor ids assigned to clients by the server are 2048 random alphanumeric strings but there is no policy on what the client can send as its visitor id.